alex-ozdemir/rust-class/plan.md

 'parses' an expression into its value) and turn it into an actual parser, which produces an AST for the expression.
 The design of the parser is pretty clever, but also brings up some memory questions.

+Another option is to implement a lambda calculus interpreter.
+With the right approach it leads to the same issues.

 #### Presentation Prompts